Technical Assistance & Analysis

 Water planning is a critical component to securing Oregon’s instream and out-of-stream water future in the face of increasing water scarcity and uncertainty.
 Through planning, and our Water Planning landing page and mapping tool, you can understand your water situation and identify solutions to water challenges.

 Through Senate Bill 5506, the 2023 Oregon Legislature asked INR to convene a statewide water conference to facilitate learning and relationship building between sectors, identify research needs, and develop a statewide research and learning agenda.
-The project website is located here.
+The statewide water project website is located here.

 Lead by Creative Solutions, LCC, the Institute for Natural Resources, OSU Extension, and Oregon Sea Grant collaborated to facilitate the Mid-Coast Water Planning Partnership in developing their Water Action Plan.